charlesvill/ObsidianVault/ObsidianVault/CS50/Flask.md

 	return render_template("greet.html", name=name)
 ```
 - here we have a different route that gets triggered by either url change or logic that paths you there.
+- your route is triggered by the form action `action="/greet" method="get"`
 #### Syntax of templates
 - you can reduce boilerplate code with templates and jinja syntax to inject html documents into a root one.
 - you want to create a layout.html file that will have the boilerplate code that shared amongst all pages